All Episodes

 By the way, a golden opportunity for those of you who would like to see this show at an earlier time now, you know what to do.

-Call those stations where Chevy's show Chevy.
+Call those stations where Chevy's show, Chevy, chip, cheer, chevy.

-Chevy's show used to be and let them know because you know, I you can sit around, you let people make up their own minds, or you can try to make up their minds for them by showing what you want, and uh I would advocate the latter course.
+You can sit around, you let people make up their own minds, or you can try to make up their minds for them by showing what you want.

 I got an interesting piece of mail.

-Dear Mr. Limbaugh, this came to my editor uh to the editor of my uh Limbaugh letter newsletter, a few weeks ago my wife and I were on an aeroplot flight from Helsinki to Moscow, along with members of the Choral Arts Society of Washington.
+A few weeks ago, my wife and I were on an Aeroflot flight from Helsinki to Moscow, along with members of the Choral Arts Society of Washington.

 And in the seat back in front of us, they had a copy of a Soviet newspaper.